sewardlee337/sewardlee337.github.io/projects.md

 [_MathWorks Mission on Mars Robot Challenge_](https://www.mathworks.com/academia/student-challenge/mission-on-mars.html)

   Robot pathfinding algorithm developed with 2 teammates for international competition, using MATLAB and Simulink.
-Allows robot to autonomously navigate terrain by processing camera and wheel sensor data.
+Allows Mars rover to autonomously navigate terrain by processing camera and wheel sensor data.
 Placed 2nd in United States and 35th of 550 teams globally (top 6%).

 &nbsp;